mtumilowicz/scrum-notes/README.md

 ## Scrum Team
 * self-organizing - not directed by others outside the team
-    * chooses how best to accomplish their work
+    * chooses how to accomplish their work
 * cross-functional
     * has all competencies
 * deliver products iteratively and incrementally, maximizing opportunities for feedback